 All existing relevant persons must already have undertaken a BRA.
+This must be documented and recorded in line with paragraph 4 of the Code.
 Newly licensed or registered relevant persons must undertake the BRA before entering into or carrying on a business relationship/occasional transaction.